 NOTE: Depending on the deployment, there may be different NSACF for different S-NSSAI subject to NSAC, and hence, during the registration, AMF triggers the Number of UEs per network slice availability check and update procedure to multiple NSACF.

+If the AMF has received a timer from the NSACF indicating that the maximum number of UEs has been reached for prolonged time, and the timer is not expired, the AMF does not trigger the Number of UEs per network slice availability check and update procedure to update the number of UEs registered with a network slice.